 For example, blue displays trust and reliability.
 Black represents sophistication and elegance, while White signifies pure and clean.
 If you want your firm to seem more prestigious you might want to add a touch of Silver or Gold.

-Having the right search strategy for your business in 2018 is miles away from where it was in 2008.
+Whether you need to employ large or small law firm marketing strategies, having the right search campaign for your business in 2020 is miles away from where it was in 2008.

 Since then Google introduced several algorithm updates (Panda, Penguin, Hummingbird, Pigeon, Fred, etc.).
 These updates changed how users find your website.

 Here are three key components of a quality search strategy.